wookey-project/ewok-kernel/doc/faq_general.rst

     4 .bss          0000428c  20009aa0  00000000  00009aa0  2**2
                      ALLOC

-Here, the application request 0x2b68 + 0x24 + 0x10 = 0x2b9c, which means 11.164
+Here, the application requires 0x2b68 + 0x24 + 0x10 = 0x2b9c, which means 11.164
 bytes.
 For this task, one slot is enough in both modes.

 .. hint::
-   The Tataouine SDK helps when a task is too big for its configured number of slots, and specify which section is problematic.
-You can let it detect slots overlap if you whish
+   The Tataouine SDK helps when a task is too big for its configured number of slots, and specifies which section is problematic.
+You can let it detect slots overlap if needed

 .. hint::
-   The tataouine SDK calculates both flash memory and RAM consumption of each task, which also permit to detect RAM overlap
+   The Tataouine SDK calculates both flash memory and RAM consumption of each task, which also allows to detect RAM overlap